trafi/big-querier/README.md

 ```

 It is possible to specify query options and cancellation token, both are optional.
-As an example, we can fall back to Legacy Sql dialect (Google's BogQuery client uses Standard SQL by default):
+As an example, we can fall back to Legacy SQL dialect (Google's BigQuery client uses Standard SQL by default):

 ```c#
 using Google.Cloud.BigQuery.V2;